sodadata/docs/soda/metrics.md

 You use **Soda Checks Language (Beta)** to define Soda Checks in a checks YAML file.
 A Soda Check is a test that **Soda Core (Beta)**, Soda's open-source, command-line tool, executes when it scans a dataset in your data source.

-Access the [SodaCL documentation]({% link soda-cl/soda-cl-overview.md %}) to learn more about metrics in SodaCL.
+Access the SodaCL documentation to learn more about [metrics and checks]({% link soda-cl/metrics-and-checks.md %}).

   </div>